CicadaKim/cicadakim.github.io/_includes/portfolio.md

 ##### Introduction
 - Mobile Puzzle Game
+- Player should push the red button in the directions shown on the screen in time

 ##### Development
-- Design and Develop overall gameplay
+- Designed and Developed overall gameplay

 ##### Experience
-- Release
-- My first advertisement profit
+- Released on Google Play